IQSS/datafest/03_Github_remote_and_conflicts.md

 layout: default
 title: "Git(hub) Remote and Conflicts"
 author: "Daniel van Strien, Radhika Khetani, Bob Freeman, Amir Karger"
-output: html_document
 ---

->> NOTE: Materials used in these lessons are derived/adapted from [Daniel van Strien's "An Introduction to Version Control Using GitHub Desktop," Programming Historian, (17 June 2016)](http://programminghistorian.org/lessons/getting-started-with-github-desktop) and from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
-Licensing information available at the bottom of this page.

 ## Repositories online (remote)